The MBTI® ESTP and College

 College Direction and Major Choice

 ESTPs are generally energized by work environments that allow them the complete independence to control their own time, work at their own pace, and do their work in their own way.
-This personality type often enjoys a range of work- tasks which they preform on a daily basis, and although they prefer working in a setting in which structures are clear and they can be a part of an active team, they also like working and achieving independently.
+This personality type often enjoys a range of work- tasks which they perform on a daily basis, and although they prefer working in a setting in which structures are clear and they can be a part of an active team, they also like working and achieving independently.
 ESTPs tend to decide their college experience by trial and error.
 They may even try a part-time job within a field of interest while in the decision-making process.
 For Extraverted Perceiving types, like ESTPs, decision-making tends to be an ongoing process.
 For example, when an ESTP talks about trying out a new major, it may be because talking the options out with a peer or family member is their method to making this decision or not.
-When an ESTP is able to narrow down their alternatives, they tend to end up with majors that lead to careers involving activity, flexibility, and transacting with the real world.
-ESTPS are generally attracted to opportunities which allow them to lead and direct others, to achieve concrete goals and economic success, and those which place a high value on their independence.
+When ESTP is able to narrow down their alternatives, they tend to end up with majors that lead to careers involving activity, flexibility, and transacting with the real world.
+ESTPS are generally attracted to opportunities that allow them to lead and direct others to achieve concrete goals and economic success and those which place a high value on their independence.

 Taking a college major assessment can greatly help an ESTP narrow down their choices.
 At the end of the day, ESTPs tend to majors that will lead to careers such as: